johanaarstein/dotlottie-player/README.md

 We've made a free WordPress plugin that works with Gutenberg Blocks, Elementor, Divi Builder and Flatsome UX Builder: [AM LottiePlayer](https://wordpress.org/plugins/am-lottieplayer/).
 It has all the functionality of this package, with a helpful user interface.

-It's also super lightweight – and only loads on pages where it's in use.
+It's super lightweight – and only loads on pages where animations are used.

 ## License